Categories:

 SELECT "property", "value" FROM TABLE(RESULT_SCAN(LAST_QUERY_ID()))

-WHERE "property" = 'DEFAULT_ROLE'
+WHERE "property" = 'DEFAULT_ROLE';

 Copy

 Process the result of a SHOW TABLES command to extract empty tables that are older than 21 days.
-The SHOW command generates lowercase column names, so the command quotes the names and use matching case:
+The SHOW command generates lowercase column names, so the command quotes the names to use matching case:

 SHOW TABLES;